What is a claim?

 Breach of duty

-It is well established in law in Wales that a clinician is not negligent if they have acted in accordance with the practice of a reasonable, responsible and logical body of professional opinion at the relevant time.
-To be negligent the doctor must have acted in a way in which no reasonable doctor acting in the same circumstances would have acted (the ‘Bolam standard’).
+It is well established in law in Northern Ireland that a clinician is not negligent if they have acted in accordance with the practice of a reasonable, responsible and logical body of professional opinion at the relevant time.
+To be negligent the doctor must have acted in a way in which no reasonable doctor acting in the same circumstances would have acted.

 Causation considers whether the breach of duty caused (or materially contributed to) the harm or loss complained of.

-It is sometimes the case, even where breach of duty can be established, that the claimant has either not suffered any loss, or would have suffered the same losses, in any event, even if there had been no negligence.
-In this situation a claimant cannot succeed with their claim.
+It is sometimes the case, even where breach of duty can be established, that the plaintiff has either not suffered any loss, or would have suffered the same losses, in any event, even if there had been no negligence.
+In this situation a plaintiff cannot succeed with their claim.

 Investigation of a claim

-On receipt of a claim for negligence against an MDDUS member, we will obtain our own expert evidence to establish whether a defence to the claim is available.
+On receipt of a claim for negligence against an MDDUS member, we will obtain expert evidence to establish whether a defence to the claim is available.

 Often the clinician involved will have no knowledge of the fact that a claim is to be made until some years after the event.
 In this situation, it can be difficult to remember the precise detail of the relevant consultations.
 A clinician subject to a claim may therefore have to rely on the clinical records made at the relevant time and on their usual practice in such circumstances.
 This underlines the importance of accurate, contemporaneous record keeping.